 Over time things got busier and I traveled more.
 Life happened.
 We hunted together less.
 On one of my work trips Sara called me to explain that our beloved Shorthair with whom I had hunted nearly 16 years was on her last leg.
 Our vet advised we put her down that same day.
 I could not return for nearly a week and in tears on the phone I blubbered, “I’ll call James.”
 And of course, he dropped everything and was at Sara’s side within the hour as we lost a bird dog.
 A very hard day for any hunter.
 He cried in the waiting room just as I would have and thought nothing of doing it.
 By now It’s probably woven into another of his stories.

-Nearly 25 years has passed since our first bullshitting session.
+Nearly 25 years has passed since our first bullshitting session in that bar.
 We’ve walked a thousand miles together and apart.
 New dogs have come and gone.
 Birds have indeed been piled up like cordwood.
 Family has passed, and a son has been named in his honor.
 And yet despite the march of time it is as if nothing at all has changed.
 We are just a couple of bird hunting buddies looking for the next ridge to hunt and tale to weave.
 Kidding each other about missed shots and permissions gained.
 A friendship between men based on the most elementary components first brought together from a random encounter.
 All we have ever really done is follow our dogs and tell stories.
 Simple things that are enough for us.